NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 your FCB.

 Then run `firmware/RFChat/RFChat.ino` on your remote.
-Open the serial monitor and type some text into the field at the top, and hit return.
+Open the serial monitor (while it's connected to the remote) and type some text into the field at the top, and hit return.
 It'll bounce the data off the FCB and print out the result.
-You might get some garbage too, that's fine.
+You might get some garbage too, don't worry about it.

 Look at the `RFChat` code to understand how it works: It checks if data is available from the radio and writes it to the serial